juniorxxue/LCTI/impl_core/Poly/README.md

 ### Examples

-The table below summarises every example used in the paper.
+The table below summarizes every example used in the paper.

 | ID     | Example Program                        | Translation                                          | Fc  |
 | ------ | -------------------------------------- | ---------------------------------------------------- | --- |